jramkiss/jramkiss.github.io/_posts/_2020-01-26-gaussian-processes.md

 ---
 layout: post
-title: "Explantion of Gaussian Processes"
+title: "Gaussian Processes for Dummies"
-date: 2020-01-01 19:22
+date: 2020-12-01 19:22
 comments: true
 author: "Jonathan Ramkissoon"
 math: true
 summary: An easy explanation of Gaussian processes for dummies like myself.
-Starting with how to think about a Gaussian process, then moving on to simulating from GP priors and ends with an example of Gaussian process regression with GPyTorch
+I sample from a GP in native Python and test GPyTorch on a simple simulated example.
 ---